TobiasFP/economic-php/README.md

 ## What is it

-A basic wrapper around the Economics api, with helper functions to each object..
+A basic wrapper around the Economics api, with input & output validation/verification.

 ## Why no docblocks?